Chris Tucker biography

 Rejoining Money Talks' director, Brett Ratner in the action-packed

-While his movie career continues its rapid ascent, Tucker remains passionate
+While his movie career continues its steady ascent, Tucker remains passionate

 about performing live and still appears in comedy clubs and other venues.